How Is ADHD Diagnosed?

 There is no single test for ADHD.
-Doctors diagnose ADHD in children and teens after discussing symptoms at length with the child and parents -- and possibly teachers -- and observing the child's behaviors.
-The doctor will also gather information about any similar problems that run in the family, and consider all possible causes.
+Doctors diagnose ADHD in children and teens after discussing symptoms at length with the child, parents, and teachers and observing the child's behaviors.
+The doctor will also gather information about any similar problems that run in the family and consider all possible causes.

 What Are the Treatments for ADHD?

 The most effective treatment for ADHD is thought to be a combination of medication and psychological and behavioral therapies.
 Close cooperation among therapists, doctors, teachers, and parents is very important, and team meetings help.

 Stimulants.
 Although there is considerable controversy about their possible overuse, stimulants are the most commonly prescribed medications for treating ADHD.
 Stimulants often decrease hyperactivity and improve concentration.
 They includeamphetamine salt combo (Adderall, Adderall XR), dexmethylphenidate (Focalin, Focalin XR), dextroamphetamine (Dexedrine ), lisdexamfetamine (Vyvanse), methylphenidate (Concerta, Daytrana, Jornay PM, Metadate, Methylin, Ritalin, Quillichew, Quillivant XR), and and mixed salts of a single-entity amphetamine product (Mydayis).
 The newest formulations allow children to take the medicine only once a day.
 Jornay PM is taken in the evening ebfore bedtme.
 Daytrana is a methylphenidate-based medication that comes in the form of a skin patch that is applied once a day and worn for about 9 hours.
 The patch has been known to cause skin irritation and even permanent skin discoloration so should be monitored.